PALO SANTO ESSENTIAL OIL (BURSERA GRAVEOLENS):

 Bursera graveolens is a wild tree native from Mexico and the Yucatán Peninsula to Peru and Venezuela that inhabits the South American Gran Chaco region.
 It is also found in Costa Rica, El Salvador, Guatemala, Honduras, Colombia, Ecuador, Peru and on the Galapagos islands.

 The essential oil is distilled from the heartwood of the Palo Santo tree.
 It is fascinating that the heartwood must be at least two years old and be from the red wood to produce the higher quality oil.
-The longer the tree has been dead, the more powerful the oil (This also holds true for Frankincense essential oil).
+I have also read that the longer the tree has been dead, the more powerful the oil.
+This also holds true for frankincense essential oil.

 In Ecuador it is against the law to remove or cut down Palo Santo trees as they are protected.
 Additionally, even taking the dead trees has limitations and must be permitted through the government.
 So, there are very few companies that are permitted to even touch the trees, more or less produce the essential oil.

 These are protected, one thousand year old trees from which the windfall is collected from the ground and considered sacred by the indigenous peoples for many generations.